Generic selectors

 Shah Mosque Imam Mosque in Isfahan 13.5.2024

-The Shah Mosque, also known as the Imam Mosque, is a significant landmark in Isfahan, Iran.
-Constructed during the Safavid era under Shah Abbas I in the early 17th century, it stands as a prime example of Persian architectural mastery.
+The Shah Mosque, also known as the Imam Mosque, is a famous landmark in Isfahan, Iran.
+Built in the early 1600s during the Safavid dynasty under Shah Abbas I, this mosque is a prime example of Islamic architecture and Persian architecture.

 5. Shah Cheragh Shrine in Shiraz